With less than 6 months until admissions tests in November, what should you be doing to make sure you nail that test and get your dream offer?

 T minus 183 days/6 months: The Research Phase

 183 days might seem like a lot of time, but it will fly by before you know it.

-Think about your upcoming AS level exams.
-In November you thought “Well I’ve got months to go, no need to start now, right?”
+Think about your GCSEs – in November you thought “Well I’ve got months to go, no need to start now, right?”
 Wrong!

 There is a ton of evidence which proves early, spaced repetition is the best way to revise.
 Sure, you can cram in 8 hours a day for 2-4 weeks, but you won’t do as well as if you did 30 minutes a day for the previous months.

 We recommend you take the time you have now to research.
-Those 15-minute breaks you have when revising for your AS levels – make them useful!
+Those 15-minute breaks you have when revising or writing your Personal Statement – make them useful!

 You should do as much research as you can on the test you need to take.
 If you’re taking the BMAT, read into Section 1, Section 2 and Section 3 in-depth.
 Taking the NSAA?
 Find out about the specification of each section.